AudayBerro/automatedParaphrase/README.md

 # Automated Paraphrasing Tool

 We offer a tool to automatically generate paraphrases.
-The tool first generate paraphrases using different Translation API, remove bad and de-duplicate paraphrases by applying **cosine similarity** on **word embedding vector** of different embedding model as proposed by Parikh[[1]](#1).
+The tool first generate paraphrases using different Translation API, remove semantically irrelevant and de-duplicate paraphrases by applying **cosine similarity** on **word embedding vector** of different embedding model as proposed by Parikh[[1]](#1).

 ## Features